G-Snipes/G-Snipes.github.io/content/hidden/2025/static-brian-interview/index.md

 **I feel that.**

 **Jasmine:** Hehe, and I play guitar.
 So yeah, that's my musical background.

-**Brandon:** Uh, my name's Brandon.
-I play bass for Static Brian, and sometimes back up vocals now.
-And a little bit of guitar, hopefully, soon.
-And my background is primarily in saxophone.
-Like I started playing saxophone in band when I was 9, and then did band and marching band, and that's how I met Aidan in middle school.
-Transitioned to bass in high school.
-And then I've kind of only been playing bass ever since.
-And, oh, I wanna play guitar, and I have a drum set, and I've been kind of grinding on drums, because Aidan's really inspiring.
-Try and play some drums, you know, trying to do it all.

-**Nice.**

-**Jasmine:** I love Bjork. (*<- I thinks that's what was said.*)

 **Anwar:** My name is Anwar.
 I play guitar and do backup vocals sometimes.
 Not that much anymore, but I..., my music background is...
 I actually sang in the choir in like elementary school, and then I played drums through middle and like early high school, like percussion and band and orchestra from my school.
 Then I stopped early high school.
 I stopped everything for a while, and then I picked up guitar my senior year of high school after quarantine.
 And, yeah.